Praveenk8051/AnsibleNotes/README.md

 * Most of the time, it’s best to start with a monolithic playbook while you’re working on the setup and configuration details, then move sets of tasks out to included files after you start seeing logical groupings

 ### **Roles** ###
+* Using includes and Ansible roles organizes Playbooks and makes them maintainable
 * There are only two directories required to make a working Ansible role:

 ![image](/images/ansible11.png)